 A tetrahedral mesh consists of tetrahedron primitives.
 A tetrahedron is a four-sided shape where each side is triangular.
 The plural of tetrahedron is tetrahedra or tetrahedrons, and it’s abbreviated as "tet".

 This operator is a low level tool that creates tetrahedralizations from closed and self-intersection free inputs.
-It is used inside Solid Conform and Solid Embed to create solid repesetnations of surface meshes.
+It is used inside Tet Conform and Tet Embed to create solid repesetnations of surface meshes.

 Tetrahedral meshes are required for various dynamic solvers such as the finite element solver for soft body dynamics.
 A generated tetrahedral mesh can also be used to generate realistic fractures.